Hanna Rovina: Acting career

 Rovina took her acting very seriously and tried to live the life of the character, as prescribed by the Stanislavski School.

 Nisim Aloni wrote a play, Aunt Liza, especially for her and Rovina played the lead.

 Rovina made high demands of her audience.
 She frequently stopped a play in the middle if she felt that the audience was not attentive enough.
 In one instance, she stopped the play Hannah Senesh in the middle of a scene and told the teenagers in the hall to stop eating sunflower seeds.

+She remained active on stage until her death, in 1980.
+She died in Ra'anana, aged 91.

 Awards and recognition

 Rovina was awarded the Israel Prize for theatre in 1956.

-She remained active on stage until her death, in 1980.
-She died in Ra'anana, aged 91.
+Legacy in popular culture

+In 2008, the play Was or Was Not, written by Edna Mazia and directed by Omri Nitzan, premiered at the Cameri Theatre.
+The play depicts the turbulent love story between Rovina and Alexander Penn.

+In 2025, the film The Rovina Legacy was released.
+Created by documentary director Sigal Rash, the film chronicles the lives of the Rovina dynasty: Hanna Rovina, her daughter - Ilana, and her granddaughter.
+Utilizing extensive archival footage, the film explores the complex and intricate relationship spanning the three generations.